 While Lorde is selling out concert venues, 19-year-old India (but you can call her Indy) has been quietly forging her own path on Instagram.
 For her, the app is more than just pretty pictures — it's a place for her to share her thoughts and writing with other teens her age in hopes that her poetry will inspire them in its own way.
 Now, she's ready to share that writing with the world.

-On February 24, the writer's first book of poetry, Sticky Notes, hits shelves.
+On 24th February the writer's first book of poetry, Sticky Notes, hits shelves.
 It follows her journey from New Zealand to L.A. to New York (more on that later), and the metamorphosis she's gone through to figure out who she is separate from her award-winning sister.
-She's already well on her way with with almost 30,000 Instagram followers, and she herself gets recognized on the streets of New York City, the place she now calls home.
+She's already well on her way with with almost 30,000 Instagram followers, and she herself gets recognised on the streets of New York City, the place she now calls home.